590 Madison Avenue: Opening and early years

-Sale and renovations
+1990s sale and renovations

 In May 1994, IBM sold the building to a joint venture of Edward J. Minskoff and Odyssey Partners for an estimated $200 million.
 IBM leased back a third of the space.
 The other two-thirds of the building remained unleased because of IBM's reduced occupancy requirements, However, with a recovering market for office space, real estate executives quoted in The New York Times said that Minskoff and Odyssey would not have a difficult time leasing the space.
 Rumors circulated that IBM would relocate its headquarters back to Manhattan from Armonk, though IBM denied the reports.
 The following year, the State Teachers Retirement System of Ohio, a pension fund, was brought on as a partner.
 The pension fund received a five-year floating-rate mortgage from the Morgan Guaranty Trust Company.

 By 1995, the atrium had become dingy and there were complaints that homeless people were loitering in the atrium.
 That year, Minskoff proposed modifying the atrium; since it could affect the building's development bonus, the New York City Planning Commission had to review and approve the proposal.
 Minskoff planned to use forty percent of the atrium space for exhibiting sculptures and remove many trees, tables, and chairs.
 Critics objected that the public character of the atrium would be altered.
 The commission ultimately approved a modified plan for the atrium renovation that October.
 The renovations, designed by Robert A. M. Stern, were completed in December 1995.
 Other disputes over the atrium involved disagreements over whether the atrium should be closed during the daytime.
 Part of the former Gallery of Science and Art space was taken in 1995 by the Freedom Forum organization, which stayed there until 2001.
 Watch retailer Tourneau used another portion of the former gallery starting in 1996.

 A little more than a year after Minskoff and Odyssey bought the building, only seven floors were still unoccupied.
 This was in part due to a slight decline in office rents.
 STRS Ohio bought the remaining ownership stake in the property in 1997.
 The building was worth $500 million by 1998, a 150 percent increase over what Minskoff and Odyssey had paid for it four years prior.
 Odyssey wished to sell the building and hired Eastdil Realty to determine the value of its stake, but Minskoff said he would not sell his stake.
-The Dahesh Museum of Art relocated into 590 Madison Avenue's exhibition space in 2003.
-STRS Ohio received a $350 million senior mortgage for the building in 2007 from Goldman Sachs.
-The following year, the mozzarella bar Obika opened within the atrium, and Bonhams took some of the former IBM gallery space.